tboeni/TobisTomeOfTruths/Shadows over Altanarra.md

   ### Grenzstad

   The largest most southern town of Sodemar.
 A rather poor place, made up by mostly trades people and farmers.
 A small shirne to Ilmather is located here, but no priest with divine powers resides in Grenzstad.
 There is a single inn where a bed for the night can be rented.
 The town is lead by Ealdorman [Frederic Thornberg]() who also issued the contract about the shadowy figures haunting the surroundings of Grenzstad at night.
-  The inn is lead by [Miryam Bell]().
-(She is part of the Cult, sending the adventurers on a quest to the first shard.
-And tries to take it from them when they are weakended)
+  The **Sleepy Hedgehog Inn** is lead by [Miryam Bell]().
+There are some simple vendors found on a crude market place selling general goods, groceries and the occasional weapon.
   The priest of the shrine is [Patrick Harper]()

   ## Westemar